ViliLipo/jaffa-frontend-swalab2020/report.md

 module.exports = moderationEventReceiver;
 ```

-This receiver also does the reply to the reply queue specified by the message properties.
+This receiver also does the reply to the reply queue specified by the message properties,
+using `mqSend`-function.

 ### Code model gap

 In the resulting source code there is a clear code model gap, as I write